 Jump to:

-if you’re looking for a fantastic gluten-free donut to share with your loved ones this fall, you’ll want to try this recipe -and if you love baked cake-style donuts, don’t miss my Banana Donuts and my Gluten Free Glazed Apple Cider Donuts while you’re here!
+if you’re looking for a fantastic gluten-free donut to share with your loved ones this fall, you’ll want to try this recipe -and if you love baked cake-style donuts, don’t miss my Banana Donuts and my Gluten Free Apple Cider Donuts while you’re here!

 Homemade cinnamon-sugar-dipped donuts?
 Yes, please!
 These baked donuts are thick, cakey, and delightfully flavored with brown sugar and cinnamon.
-They're quick, easy, and the type of gluten-free sweet treat your friends and family are guaranteed to LOVE!

 Keep in mind that baked cake donuts are different than their deep-fried counterpart.
 Baked donuts have a loser crumb and a cake-like consistency, but they're delicious regardless.
 Not to mention, baked donuts are fun and easier to make than you may think.